 If your readers are like mine, they love a good graphic novel.
 And for anyone looking to motivate a child to read more books more often, graphic novels hit the spot for many kids.
 So what graphic novels for beginning readers are best?
 Well, ANY that your child enjoys.

-Luckily, there are more great options every year — and this list of books will keep your kids who are ages 6 to 9 reading good books to practice their reading skills and develop a love for stories and books.
+Luckily, there are more great options every year — and this list of chapter books in graphic novel format will keep your kids who are ages 6 to 9 reading good books to practice their reading skills and develop a love for stories and books.

 Here are the best graphic novels to keep children interested in reading.
 Read the reviews and find your next good comic book and graphic novel!